t11230/airhornbot/README.md

 - Reorganized code into multiple files

 ## Usage
-Airhorn Bot has two components, a bot client that handles the playing of loyal airhorns, and a web server that implements OAuth2 and stats.
-Once added to your server, airhorn bot can be summoned by running `!airhorn`.
+RamenBot Bot has two components, a bot client that handles the playing of loyal airhorns, and a web server that implements OAuth2 and stats.
+Once added to your server, RamenBot can be summoned by running `!!airhorn`.

 ### Running the Bot

 **First install the bot:**
 ```
-go get github.com/noisemaster/airhornbot/cmd/bot
+go get github.com/t11230/ramenbot/cmd/bot
-go install github.com/noisemaster/airhornbot/cmd/bot
+go install github.com/t11230/ramenbot/cmd/bot
 ```
  **Then run the following command:**